Hong-Kong-International-School/machine-learning-for-sustainable-development-Feebo37/README.md

 # System Details:
-The SDGs I will be focusing on is SDG 3 (Health and Well-Being), more specifically I will be building a model that will dectect skin cancer using image classification.
-You would input a picture of your skin and the ai will output wether you have a benign tumor or a maligant tumor.
+The SDG I will be focusing on is SDG 3 (Health and Well-Being), more specifically I will be building a model that will detect skin cancer using image classification.
+You would input a picture of your skin and the ai will output whether you have a benign tumor or a malignant tumor.

 ## Required tools